KRLD (AM): Station history

 History books dispute whether KRLD, KDKA in Pittsburgh, or WEAF in New York City (today WFAN) was the first station to broadcast commercial announcements on radio.

 Branch Davidian leader David Koresh used KRLD to broadcast his messages in 1993 during his standoff with the government and the Federal Bureau of Investigation, near Waco, Texas.

 Blue and red variant of the KRLD logo used from around 1999 to 2006.

 During the 1970s and 1980s, KRLD was the flagship station for the NFL's Dallas Cowboys, with Brad Sham providing color analysis and later play-by-play.
 (Sham continues as the Cowboys' lead voice, though the team's games now air on sister station KRLD-FM.)
 Beginning in 1995, KRLD served as the radio flagship of the MLB's Texas Rangers, when its operations were based at Ameriquest Field's centerfield office complex.
 In 2009, weekday games moved from KRLD to KRLD-FM.
 KRLD relinquished the Rangers' English language radio rights in 2011 to sports radio station 103.3 KESN.
 Rangers broadcasts returned to KRLD-FM in 2015 with broadcasts moving over to KRLD (AM) when conflicting with other programming, such as Cowboy games, on the FM channel.

 The Dallas, Texas CBS Radio building as viewed in 2011 from the campus of Dallas Christian Academy on U.S. Route 75.

 Over the last several decades, KRLD has gone between being an all-news station and a talk station.
 On September 27, 2010, KRLD began broadcasting continuous news from 5am-8pm on weekdays, as well as weekend mornings, with talk programming at night and during most of the weekend.
 The weekday non-stop all-news format came to an end on June 17, 2024, when KRLD started carrying syndicated conservative talk host Chad Benson weekdays from noon to 3:00, breaking up the all-news block.

 On February 2, 2017, CBS Radio announced it would merge with Entercom (now known as Audacy).
 The merger was approved on November 9, 2017, and was consummated on the 17th.
 Despite this, KRLD and former sister TV station KTVT (a CBS owned-and-operated affiliate) maintained a strong partnership up until April 26, 2018, when Entercom struck a new content deal with NBC owned-and-operated KXAS-TV.

+Since KRLD's inception, it was a long-time affiliate of CBS News Radio for top-of-the-hour news headlines; audio simulcasts of the CBS Evening News were also presented on weekday evenings as well as other CBS News audio programming.
+During the week of May 17-23, 2026, KRLD, among other co-owned News and Talk stations across, changed its news affiliation to ABC News Radio, in advance of the impending closure of CBS's News Radio operation on May 22.